scala/scala-jenkins-infra/doc/maintenance.md

 It also shows when each node last checked for updated cookbooks ("Last Check-In").

+## ssh access

+For troubleshooting Jenkins in particular it's often to helpful to ssh in to the worker nodes and poke around the workspaces, see what processes are running, that kind of thing.

+You can also delete files if we've run out of disk space, though our first line of defense on this is the "Clear Workspace" button in the Jenkins UI.

 ## Updating the scala-jenkins-infra cookbook

 Note that the setup instructions don't require you to clone all of the